djwrisley/djwrisley.github.io/HDME/index.md

 Drawing inspiration from the location of the ESU in the historical center of Besançon, participants will gather data from within the city and will work with data from local cultural institutions.
 The workshop will also introduce students to ways in which artificial intelligence and machine learning are opening up new horizons for spatial humanities research.

+## Prior to the Workshop

+Please complete the suggested preparation prior to the workshop:

+Please ensure you have the following prior to the workshop:

+* A laptop with administrative privileges for software installation
+* Access to basic GIS software (we will provide guidance on open-source options)
+* Basic familiarity with file management and web browsers
+* An open mind about incorporating spatial thinking into your research

 **Duration:** 36 hours total (two weeks of 18 contact hours each)

 ### Workshop Goals